 Maryna Z.

-Maryna Z. about 5 years ago Tracey Horner
+Maryna Z. almost 6 years ago Tracey Horner

 Hi there, Tracey!
 Thank you for your idea.
 You can start the print process with a simple keyboard shortcut.
 Just use the Ctrl+P (Windows OS) or Command+P (Mac OS) keyboard shortcut.
 I hope this helps.